Locating the Main Bonding Jumper: NEC Article 250 Rules

 How is a main bonding jumper different from a system bonding jumper?

-A main bonding jumper is used at the service entrance of a building.
-A system bonding jumper serves the same function but is used for a separately derived system, such as a backup generator or transformer.
-The main bonding jumper connects the utility-derived neutral to ground, while the system bonding jumper connects the generator- or transformer-derived neutral to ground at the new source.
+A main bonding jumper is used at the service entrance for a grounded distribution system.
+A system bonding jumper serves the same purpose for a separately derived system (generator or transformer) by connecting that derived system’s grounded conductor to the system equipment grounding conductor at the derived source.

 What NEC table do I use for sizing a main bonding jumper?